 The Pokagon Fund Vision Program

-As in past years, The Pokagon Fund Vision Program will provide free routine vision examinations and prescription glasses to the youth in Harbor Country from the age of 9 months through their 19th birthday or the last day in August in the year that she or he has graduated from high school, whichever is earlier, subject to certain limits described below.
+The Pokagon Fund Vision Program will provide free routine vision examinations and prescription glasses to the youth in Harbor Country from the age of 9 months through their 19th birthday or the last day in August in the year that she or he has graduated from high school, whichever is earlier, subject to certain limits described below.
 Eligibility for participation by youth in the Vision Program requires only permanent residency in Harbor Country, regardless of income.

 For purposes of the Vision Program, income is calculated by adding the total of the following for each member of a senior’s household who is required to file a tax return: